Helen Grime: Orchestral Portrait

 Folk (2024) 25 min

-The Libretto for this 4-movement song cycle was written by Zoe Gilbert, based on her novel ‘Folk,’ and creates a dark, fantastical world which is entirely her own.
+Nominated for a 2025 Ivor Novello Award, the libretto for this four-movement song cycle was written by Zoe Gilbert, based on her novel Folk.
+The stories within the novel depict a community of people on a fictional island called Neverness, inspired by the Isle of Man and its folklore.
 It was written for soprano Claire Booth who gave the premiere with the BBC Scottish Symphony Orchestra in September 2024.

 Discover more about Grime's career and work in her episode of Composing Myself, where she is in conversation with Wise Music Group's CEO Dave Holley and Creative Director Gill Graham.